Malyn was silent for a moment, listening to the wind sigh through the leaves. “Are you planning to leave after you figure things out?”

 “Thank you,” Malyn whispered.

-Tyla rubbed Malyn’s arm and then squeezed it again.
-“I’m sorry if I don’t always know the right thing to do or say.
+Tyla rubbed Malyn’s arm and then squeezed it again before letting go.
+“I’m sorry if I don’t always know the right thing to say or do.
 I feel like all of you have been through so much more than I have, and so young.
 Well, you and Finch, anyway.
 I’m not sure what Adin’s story is.”

-“You know, I’ve lived with the man for two years and I knew him casually for years before that, and neither do I, honestly.
-I think Finch knows.
+“You know, I’ve lived with the man for two years and I knew him casually for years before that, and neither do I. I think Finch knows.
 Well, he knows more than I do, anyway.”

 “I know nothing at all, but I’ve always felt strange about him being the person who makes me late night peanut butter sandwiches.
 I’m not sure why, but it feels… unfitting.”